galaxyproject/galaxy-hub/src/support/missing-history/index.md

 **Find any History in your account**

- * Locate the History menu gear icon at top of right History panel in the "Analyze Data" view.
+ * Locate the **History menu gear icon** at top of right History panel in the **Analyze Data** view.
- * Select the option "Saved Histories" from this pull-down menu.
+ * Select the option **Saved Histories** from this pull-down menu.
- * At the top of the list in the middle panel, click into "Advanced Search".
+ * At the top of the list in the middle panel, click into **Advanced Search**.
- * Select "status: all" to see all of your active, deleted, and permanently deleted histories.
+ * Select **status: all** to see all of your active, deleted, and permanently deleted histories.
  * Histories in all states are archived but still listed for registered accounts at http://usegalaxy.org. _Meaning one will always find their data here if it ever appears to be "lost"_.
- * The exception can be if History has been **purged**.
+ * The exception can be if the History has been **purged**.
 This requires a _double-confirmed user action_.
 Permenently deleted/purged Histories may be removed from the server at any time.
 The content is removed at the time of purging (and cannot be retrieved), but the History may still be in the list for reference, for some variable time period.

+# My Dataset is missing

+ * To review all active datasets in your account, look under **User > Saved Datasets**.
+ * The listed datasets are named, dated (sortable column), and there is a link to the history that contains it.
+ * Logging out of Galaxy while the Upload tool is still processing to create a history dataset can cause uploads to abort.
+This is most likely to occur when a dataset is loaded by browsing local files.
+ * If you had more than one browser window open, each with a different Galaxy History loaded, the Upload tool can get confused and load data into the most recently used history (even if that is not where you originally started the Upload job).
+ * **TIP** If you want to work in more than one history at a time: open each in a different browser.
+One in Chrome, one in Safari, etc.

 # Someone shared a history with me, where do I find it?